The Club for Professionals, Enthusiasts and Novices – Specialists in Digital & Film

 We will therefore ensure that:

 All members have a responsibility to maintain appropriate standards of behaviour and to report lapses in these standards by others.
-Any concerns or reasonable suspicions of abuse should be reported to the Committee.

 The role of the Chair will be to: